 Sometimes it seems to me that we’re drawn to this “student affairs martyrdom” because as a helping profession, some of us have a greater need for validation born of insecurity.
 Some of that insecurity is justified; and some it is surely fabricated by our natural talent for self-deprecation.

 Whether you want to call what you do a profession, a vocation, a practice, or something else, keep doing your good work.
 Support programs like ACUI’s Research and Education Grant to help those of us who are backing up what we think with what we can know.
 Follow the progress of the Certification Task Force, a group finding a way to credential yourself beyond your degree(s).
 Take part in the conversation, whether at conferences, on blogs, or in coffee shops.
 Make sure you include others in that conversation as well; otherwise, we might find ourselves back in this same place, not sure what we really do and complaining when what others think we do looks like the images in that meme.

 If you’re looking for a place to share your thoughts, start here!

-is the Associate Director, Ohio Union Events at The Ohio State University.
+is the Associate Director at The Ohio State University.